dogyoons/dogyoons.github.io/_pages/research.md

 ---

-My research interests broadly lie at the interface of optimization, statistics, and machine learning, with a focus on developing theories and efficient algorithms for data-assisted decision making.
-I am especially interested in geometric properties that can explain the outstanding performance of modern machine learning and AI technologies, aiming to enhance the systems utilizing these advancements.
+My research interests ㅣie at the interface of optimization, statistics, and machine learning, with a focus on developing theories and efficient algorithms for data-assisted decision making.
+I am especially interested in uncovering the geometric principles that govern low-complexity models in high-dimensional settings and exploring how these insights can explain the outstanding performance of modern machine learning and AI technologies, and advance decision-making tasks.
 Currently, my efforts focus on

-* Geometry of high-dimensional statistics and learning
+* Geometry of low-complexity models for high-dimensional statistics and learning
-  - Geometry of regularized M-estimation
-  - Utilities and limitations of low-complexity models
+  - Identifying structural patterns and geometric properties in data-driven models

-* Mechanistic properties of overparameterized ML models
-  - Scaling laws
+  - Building efficient computational frameworks for leveraging these structures
+  - Establishing theoretical limits and performance guarantees

-* Decision making with high-dimensional data \& ML models
+* Decision making with high-dimensional data
+  - Designing predictive strategies with noisy or non-Euclidean data
-  - Causal inference in high-dimensional settings
+  - Causal inference with overparameterized models

+* Machine learning/Deep learning theory
+  - General machine learning theory
+  - Science of deep learning: training dynamics, scaling laws, …
+  - Any topics related to understanding deep learning models